-FROM: Paul E. Shoenberger, P.E., General Manager
+TO: Board of Directors FROM: Paul E. Shoenberger, P.E., General Manager DATE: March 9, 2022

-Satisfying our Community's SUBJECT: Attendance at Conferences, Seminars, Meetings, and Events
+SUBJECT: Attendance at Conferences, Seminars, Meetings, and Events

 In accordance with Ordinance No. 31, adopted April 27, 2021, authorize attendance at conferences, seminars, meetings, and events.